-Whether you’re brushing off the cobwebs or you’re just getting started, this in-depth guide will help you dive into watercolors and making beautiful paintings in no time!
+Whether you’re brushing off the cobwebs or you’re just getting started, this in-depth watercolor for beginners guide will help you dive into watercolors and making beautiful paintings in no time!

 Watercolor Is For Everyone

 When you think of paintings, you probably tend to think of works on canvas in oils and acrylics.
 But the very first painting any artist ever does nowadays is with watercolor.
 As young children, we’re given plastic palettes filled with bright oval wells of paint, and we create cheery little paintings of houses with happy suns and stick figure families below.
 Watercolors feel accessible, easy, and fun when we’re young.